P1NHE4D/SpaceInvadersClient/README.md

 The documentation for installing dotnet on a system running a different os can be found [here](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu18-04/sdk-current).

 # Execution
-Since this application uses HTML5, it is strongly recommended to use the latest version of the Firefox, Chrome or Safari browser for the application to function properly.
+Since this application uses HTML5, it is strongly recommended to use the latest version of the Firefox, Chrome or Safari browsers for the application to function properly.

 ## Launch Server and Client Application